Thinking Skills Assessment: Scoring

 The multiple-choice answers (Section 1) are marked by Cambridge Assessment Admissions Testing with 1 mark available per question.
 Final scores are calculated to one decimal place on the TSA scale (running approximately 0–100) using the Rasch statistical technique.

 The writing task component of TSA (Section 2) used by the University of Oxford is reviewed by admissions tutors.

 An average score is about 60, so around 28 out of 50 raw marks.
-If you score 70 or above, you will find yourself in the top 10 of candidates – this equates to about 38 out 50.
+If you score 70 or above, you will find yourself in the top 10% of candidates – this equates to about 38 out 50.

 Timing and results

-University College London

-For University College London (UCL), TSA is taken during the interview stage.
-It is administered as a paper-based test.
-UCL admissions interviews are held on specific dates from December to March.
-Results are reported to the university only.

 The University of Cambridge and The University of Oxford

 For the University of Cambridge and the University of Oxford, TSA is held in late October/early November as a pre-interview, paper-based test taken at schools, colleges or authorised test centres globally.
 Results are issued in mid-January of the following year, via Cambridge Assessment Admissions Testing’s results online portal.